-Crufts, one of the most prestigious dog shows in the world, has taken a huge hit after the 2008 BBC documentary “Pedigree Dogs Exposed“ uncovered numerous health problems affecting pedigree show dogs, and the reluctance of breeders to change standards.
+Crufts, one of the most prestigious dog shows in the world, has taken a huge hit after the 2008 BBC documentary, “Pedigree Dogs Exposed,” uncovered numerous health problems affecting show dogs, and the reluctance of breeders to change standards.

 Teaching the Old Dog a New Trick

-The new ruling will affect the top 15 high-profile breeds.
-According to crufts.org/uk, “The Kennel Club has announced that all dogs of the 15 high-profile breeds which win Best of Breed at Crufts 2012, and at General and Group Championship Shows after that, will need to be given a clean bill of health by the show veterinary surgeon before their Best of Breed awards are confirmed and before they are allowed to continue to compete at the show.
+According to Crufts, “The Kennel Club has announced that all dogs of the 15 high-profile breeds which win Best of Breed at Crufts 2012, and at General and Group Championship Shows after that, will need to be given a clean bill of health by the show veterinary surgeon before their Best of Breed awards are confirmed and before they are allowed to continue to compete at the show.
 This requirement is designed to improve canine health and protect the sport of dog showing.”

-The new ruling is meant to both protect the dogs, and keep a few bad apples from bringing down the whole sport of breeding and showing pedigree dogs.
-“This action will not only protect the reputation of the majority of dog showing people who put the health and welfare of their dogs first and foremost,” said Kennel Club Secretary Caroline Kisko.
-“It will also continue to encourage improvement within the high profile breeds themselves, ensuring that the healthiest are justly held up as an example for others to follow,” said Kennel Club Secretary Caroline Kisko.
+The new ruling is meant to protect the dogs and prevent a few bad apples from bringing down the whole sport of breeding and showing pedigree dogs.
+“It will also continue to encourage improvement within the high-profile breeds themselves, ensuring that the healthiest are justly held up as an example for others to follow,” said Kennel Club Secretary Caroline Kisko.

 Too Little, Too Late